 Pedicelli and Loftus takes pains to test various theories.
 Were the protesters actors in fireproof suits?
 Could the hospital interviews have been staged?
 He interviews experts in fire stunts and fire burns to analyze the footage and either affirm or negate his theories.
 Technically he’s grasping at straws as the footage is so slim and easily controlled by the Chinese state propaganda, but he walks the audience through his reasoning clearly demonstrating the flaws in the footage.
 CNN journalists confirm foul play, but not one person can find the exact smoking gun.
 This investigative process really encourages audiences to invest in the story at large.

-ASK NO QUESTIONS 2
+Jason Loftus and Eric Pedicelli's ASK NO QUESTIONS

 ASK NO QUESTIONS